 4) It is profitable

-A 2020 study showed that 90% of marketers believe the results from influencer marketing are better than other forms of marketing.
-For this reason, a large number of brands allocate more than half their marketing budget to influencer marketing.
-Working with influencers doesn’t come cheap, but the gains definitely outweigh the costs.
+More than 90% of marketers believe the results from influencer marketing are better than other forms of marketing.
+For this reason, brands allocate more than half their marketing budget to influencer marketing.
+Working with influencers isn’t cheap, but the gains outweigh the costs.

 Types of influencers

-Before you build your marketing strategy, you need to figure out the type of influencers you want to promote your brand.
-Let’s take a look at the different types you can engage with:
+Figure out the type of influencers you want to promote your brand.
+Here are the different types of influencers you can engage with while implementing this influencer marketing guide:

 • Micro-influencers